 All staff have a universal duty to understand harms and protect children from them, including online.
-ICT use is widespread and all staff including administration, midday supervisors, facilities staff, Governors, and volunteers who use it or work with children who use it are included in awareness raising and training.
+ICT use is widespread and all staff including administration, midday supervisors, facilities staff, members of the Management Committee, and volunteers who use it or work with children who use it are included in awareness raising and training.